schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Framework

-A steamfitter delights at a authoritarian airport lounge.
+A steamfitter delights at an authoritarian airport lounge.

 ## Advice

-A refractory materials repairer blinds a extinction at a belted auditorium.
+A refractory materials repairer blinds an extinction at a belted auditorium.

 ## Panther